cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 Once the data is added to the database or repository and [Elasticsearch is enabled in the admin area](#enabling-elasticsearch) the search index will be updated automatically.
-Elasticsearch can be installed on the same machine as GitLab, or on a separate server, or you can use the [Amazon Elasticsearch](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html) service.
+Elasticsearch can be installed on the same machine as GitLab or on a separate server, or you can use the [Amazon Elasticsearch](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html) service.

 You can follow the steps as described in the [official web site](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html "Elasticsearch installation documentation") or